-Title, summary, keywords, abstract, key words, introduction, theoretical framework / literature review, methodology, results and discussion, conclusions, bibliographic references.
+Title, abstract, key words, introduction, theoretical framework / literature review, methodology, results and discussion, conclusions, bibliographic references.
 (Download template)

 Review article.
 Document result of a finished research where the results of published research are analyzed, systematized and integrated, on a field in science or technology in order to account for progress and development trends.
 It is characterized by presenting a careful bibliographic review of at least 50 references.
 Your structure must contain the following:

-Title, summary, keywords, abstract, key words, introduction, theoretical framework, methodology, results and discussion, conclusions, bibliographic references.
+Title, abstract, key words, introduction, theoretical framework, methodology, results and discussion, conclusions, bibliographic references.

 The author can send his article at any time of the year to the following email: firstname.lastname@example.org.

 - Items must be original.
 The documents will be verified by Turnitin software.

 - The author must register at ORCID and Publons.
 For Russian authors the SPIN code of the registry of elibrary.ru must be included.
 The registrations on these pages are free and must be included in the document.
 The records of these platforms must be updated.

-- The author must complete and sign the originality document sent.
-[Download letter of originality]
+- The author must complete the declaration of originality form.
+[Declaration of originality]

 - Articles must have a maximum length of 6000 words and must be written with APA standards version 6.0